Make your own puffy pita bread! Follow my easy and basic step-by-step guide to enjoy this staple at home.

-1. Start by mixing the water and the yeast together.
+- In a large bowl, mix the water and the yeast together.
 Let sit for about five minutes, or until the yeast has dissolved.
 Add in 2 1/2 cups of the flour, salt, and olive oil.
-Stir until a shaggy dough is formed.
+Using a spatula, stir until a shaggy dough is formed.

-2. Sprinkle extra flour on your clean work surface and turn out the dough.
-Knead for about 10 minutes, until the dough is smooth and elastic.
-You can also use a stand mixer on low-speed for 8 minutes, using the dough hook.
+- Transfer dough to a stand mixer and knead on low speed using the dough hook for about 5-10 minutes.
 As needed, add more flour to keep the dough from sticking, but try not to use too much.

-3. Clean the original bowl you used and film it with a little olive oil.
+- Clean the original bowl and film it with a little olive oil.
 Place the dough in the bowl and turn it until it’s completely coated with oil.
 Cover with plastic wrap and let rise until it has doubled, about 1-2 hours.

-7. Once the oven is preheated, place the pitas (as many will fit) directly on the baking sheet top side down.
+- Once the oven is preheated, place the pitas (as many will fit) directly on the baking sheet.
 Bake for about 3-4 minutes.
 The pita will start to puff up after about a minute or two and is done when it has fully puffed up.
 While cooking remaining pitas, cover baked pitas with a clean dishtowel.
-Note: some pitas will not puff up but will still be just as tasty!
+Note: Some pitas will not puff up but will still be just as tasty.

 Like what you read?
 Click here to subscribe to my email list!